Agilicus/moodle-tool_objectfs/README.md

   Use these for your secret and key options
 - Replace 'bucketname' with the name of your S3 bucket.
 - Add your service account as a member under the permissions tab for your new bucket with the `storage object admin` role
+- set the bucket to use fine-grained access control
 - You will need to set 'base_url' to https://storage.googleapis.com in your config

 ### Azure Blob Storage